deephdc/deep-releases/source/releases/rosetta/index.rst

    - first release in DEEP-HDC allowing for the integration of the orchestrator functionality into Spring projects such as Alien4Cloud through Spring Social

+ - TOSCA types and templates

+   - addded ...

  - udocker

    - many improvements, new features and bug fixes